breatheco-de/projects/p/css/beginner/other/instagram-feed/README.md

 *Deliver, deliver, deliver!*

 From now on you are going to be treated as a developer and good developers are the ones that deliver.
 We are not going to give you stickers for effort, just like in real life your performance is based on productivity.
-Period.[/vc_column_text][vc_column_text]
+Period.

 ## Instructions

-1. Based on the Instagram photo-feed we already did, please rewrite the whole project but now use all the tools bootstrap has to make your life easier.
-2. All the layout needs to be done using the bootstrap grid system.
-3. The projects has to be 100% responsive.
-4. Use the bootstrap components if needed.
+Using everything you have learn with HTML and CSS3, please create a website that replicates [this exact picture](https://projects.breatheco.de/p/css/beginner/other/instagram-feed/example.png), your new website will have to look exactly as that picture.

+You can use the display propery like in the old days or the new flex CSS property to make the feed of posts.

-### Resources
+## Resources

-You have the online lesson about bootstrap, a 3 cheat sheets about bootstrap in the assets section.
-We also recommend Net Ninja's tutorials on bootstrap.

-### What to do if you are stuck?

-Clean the cache, try to use incognito window.
-Look at google for solutions.
-Talk to the other students.
-Talk to senior developers you know.
-Talk to the instructors over slack.

-### What not to do if you are stuck?

-Get frustrated and think you are not good for this: All the developers get stuck all the time, ask around!
-How do you know if you are good at something that you don't know?
-Coding is a science, facts matter and you have no facts.
-Keep wondering around for hours without seeking help: Google is only as useful as you are good at googling, please speak to other students or your instructors.
-Change strategy: Einstein once said, if you do the same stuff you will get the same results.

-### Fundamentals
-This exercise covers the following fundamentals:
-1. Basic structure for every HTML5 website.
-2. The *Link* tag to import CSS Rules.
-3. Using the different selectors available in CSS.
-4. Working with boxes: border, padding and margins.
-5. Overflow.
-6. Using images.
+- [This video](https://www.youtube.com/watch?v=Y8zMYaD1bz0) from the net ninja is amazing to start understanding the flexbox.

+## Please discuss with your coding partner or any other student or mentor about any questions you may have.
+Coding is hard for everyone.